Register now to learn more about Rezdiffra at an upcoming US National Panel Discussion

 Hepatotoxicity

-Hepatotoxicity has been observed in one patient.
+Hepatotoxicity has been observed with the use of Rezdiffra.
+One patient developed substantial elevations of liver biochemistries that resolved when treatment was interrupted.
 Please see full Prescribing Information for more details on this specific case of Hepatotoxicity [see Warnings and Precautions (5.1)].

-Monitor patients during treatment for elevations in liver tests and for the development of liver-related adverse reactions.
-Monitor for symptoms and signs of hepatotoxicity (e.g., fatigue, nausea, vomiting, right upper quadrant pain or tenderness, jaundice, fever, rash, and/or eosinophilia [>5%]).
-If hepatotoxicity is suspected, discontinue Rezdiffra and continue to monitor the patient.
+Monitor for elevations in liver tests, liver-related adverse reactions, and symptoms/signs of hepatotoxicity (eg, fatigue, nausea, vomiting, right upper quadrant pain or tenderness, jaundice, fever, rash, and/or eosinophilia [>5%]).
+If hepatotoxicity is suspected, discontinue Rezdiffra and monitor.
 If laboratory values return to baseline, weigh the potential risks against the benefits of restarting Rezdiffra.
-If laboratory values do not return to baseline, consider DI-ALH or autoimmune liver disease in the evaluation of elevations in liver tests.
+If laboratory values do not return to baseline, consider drug-induced autoimmune-like hepatitis (DI-ALH) or autoimmune liver disease in the evaluation of elevations in liver tests.

 Gallbladder-Related Adverse Reactions

-In clinical trials, cholelithiasis, acute cholecystitis, and obstructive pancreatitis (gallstone) were observed more often in Rezdiffra-treated patients than in placebo-treated patients.
+Cholelithiasis, acute cholecystitis, and obstructive pancreatitis (gallstone) were observed more often in Rezdiffra-treated patients than in placebo-treated patients.
+The exposure-adjusted incidence rates (EAIRs) for these events were less than 1 per 100 person-years (PY) for all treatment arms.
 If cholelithiasis is suspected, gallbladder diagnostic studies and appropriate clinical follow-up are indicated.
-If an acute gallbladder event is suspected, interrupt Rezdiffra treatment until the event is resolved.
+If an acute gallbladder event is suspected, interrupt treatment until the event is resolved.

 Drug Interaction with Certain Statins